Daniel-Lamb/Schedule_maker/README.md

-# Schedule_maker
+# Schedule_Maker_SUMMER2022
-Schedule maker based on our own created input data
+Schedule maker with generated classes to test it
+//Don and I fill out